anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 ## Purpose {#purpose}

-[@!RFC7480, section 6] describes the identifier used to signify RDAP extensions and the IANA registry into which RDAP extensions are to be registered.
+[@!RFC7480, section 6] describes the identifier used to signify RDAP extensions and the IANA registry ([@rdap-extensions]) into which RDAP extensions are to be registered.

 When in use in RDAP, extension identifiers are prepended to URL path